dj1ch/esp32c6-sniffer/README.md

 As of now I would like to implement/am in the progress of implementing:

-* Filtering for specific types of packets.
-* Additional user configuration.
 * Video demo

 See the [open issues](https://github.com/dj1ch/esp32c6-sniffer/issues) for a list of proposed features (and known issues).